HydroModPy/HydroModPy/docs/source/user_guide/workflows/testbed.rst

 ``[testbed].profile`` selects a specialization of the testbed campaign model.
-When omitted, the profile is ``"generic"`` and the file is parsed as the variant matrix documented on this page.
+When omitted, the profile is ``"generic"`` and the file is parsed as the case matrix documented on this page.

 .. code-block:: toml